 If you’ve walked the halls of your software development department, you may have overheard talk about “the monolith” and its evils.
 This term typically refers to the traditional way of building software, often breaking up the product into layers, but with one single set of code.
 At the highest level, the architecture might look like this:

 First, let me say, there’s nothing inherently wrong with this idea.
 Teams have been successfully building software for a very long time using this approach.

 However, there are a few drawbacks to the monolith:

-When there is more demand on the product, the computing environment hosting it must be scaled, regardless of whether every part of the product is in high demand.
+- When there is more demand for the product, the computing environment hosting it must be scaled.
+Regardless of whether every part of the product is in high demand.